-- 1. Wearable on-body devices, including consumer health devices (fitness watches, sleep trackers, etc.), and clinical-grade devices (regulated by health agencies, and prescribed by healthcare professionals). - 2.
+- 1. Wearable on-body devices, including consumer health devices (e.g., fitness watches, sleep trackers), and clinical-grade devices (regulated by health agencies, and prescribed by healthcare professionals). - 2.
 In-home devices that support telemedicine applications such as remote patient monitoring, and emergency response. - 3.
-Community IoMT systems, such as emergency response intelligence systems that connect patients and first responders, mobility services, and devices for measurement and regulation of temperature, blood pressure, etc. - 4.
-In-clinic IoMT systems that support administrative functions that allow medical workers to help patients remotely, track hospital assets and equipment, etc.
+Community IoMT systems, such as emergency response intelligence systems that connect patients and first responders, mobility services, and devices for measurement and regulation of temperature, blood pressure, and others.